The ‘Gender Equality’ Delusion.

 This is a detriment to both themselves, and their other half — hence the hostile (and largely unconscious) backlash from men.

 Instead of doing what they’re meant to do, women have chosen to do other things — specifically, these things:

-- Women COMPETE with men to try and prove they are just as powerful as them.
+- Women COMPETE with men to try and prove they are just as strong as them.

 - Women USE men to try and prove they have more power than them.

 - Women DEPEND on men thinking they need to be validated by them.

 In other words, women spend their time trying to prove that they’re the same as men, better than men, or enough for men.